olivia-tran/investable-rental-property-investor-tool/README.md

 ## <a name="summary"></a>Summary

 Real estate investing is fantastic way to create wealth and build a stream of passive income.
 Having been a real estate investor with a background in property accounting for numerous years, I have always wanted to build a tool that would assist new investors with their decision making and investing journey.
 This a solo project I did for my bootcamp graduation.
-This project has been deployed using [**AWS**](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/what-is-amazon-lightsail)<br>
+This project has been deployed using [**AWS LightSail**](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/what-is-amazon-lightsail)<br>

 ## <a name="summary"></a>Summary